traitecoevo/growth_trajectories/ms/MS.md

 Plant growth is the foundation of the terrestrial biosphere, powering food-webs and much of human activity[@raupach_carbon_2010].
 While most higher plants have the same basic resource requirements (light water, nutrients) and physiological bauplan, large differences exist among species in the quality of construction and allocation to different tissues (leaves, stems, roots)[@westoby_plant_2002;@niklas_evolution_2000].
 Leaf-construction cost ($\phi$) -- the amount of mass used to construct a unit of leaf area -- is one of the most prominent dimensions of variation, varying ~40 fold among species[@wright_world-wide_2004].
 Low $\phi$ can, in principle, accelerate growth, as leaves which are cheap to build enable faster canopy expansion[@blackman_compound_1919; @westoby_time_2000].
 Indeed, growth rate in seedlings is strongly and negatively correlated with $\phi$ (Fig. \ref{f-RGR}a)[@cornelissen_seedling_1996; @wright_cross-species_2000].
 While it has been suggested that low $\phi$ might also give a growth advantage in larger plants[@enquist_general_2007], an increasing number of empirical studies have failed to detect any such effect in large trees [@wright_functional_2010, @herault_functional_2011, @poorter_are_2008] (Fig. \ref{f-RGR}c).
 The growing discord between theoretical expectation and empirical result thus indicates a strong need for a new theoretical framework through which the influence of $\phi$ on plant growth can be understood.

 Here we extend a widely-used theoretical model used to link $\phi$ with growth rate in seedlings (refs) to explicitly include influences of size, light environment, and effects of leaf turnover, and thereby a number of general novel predictions on the link between plant demography and $\phi$ (Table \ref{tab:predictions}).
-The new model captures the observed change in correlation between $\phi$ and growth rate with increasing size (Fig. \ref{f-RGR}), and also between $\phi$ and shade tolerance (Fig. \ref{f-LMA_wplcp}).
-Moreover, we provide a novel explanation for the observed tendency of $\phi$ to increase through ontogeny (Fig. \ref{f-LMA_optim}).
+The new model captures the observed change in correlation between $\phi$ and growth rate with increasing size (Fig. \ref{f-RGR}), and also between $\phi$ and shade tolerance (Fig. \ref{f-lma_wplcp}).
+Moreover, we provide a novel explanation for the observed tendency of $\phi$ to increase through ontogeny (Fig. \ref{f-lma_optim}).
 Together, these findings help to integrate a large number of empirical findings about plant growth and its link to traits[@wright_functional_2010, @herault_functional_2011, @poorter_are_2008] .

 We begin with a standard model for the amount of biomass available for growth, $dP / \textrm{d}t$, given by the difference income (total photosynthesis) and losses (respiration and turnover) for the different plant components[@falster_influence_2011]: